CompewterTutor/AiSpire/llm_brain/MEMORY.md

   - Template engine for generating Lua code
   - Command status tracking and result handling
   - Tests for command generator and queue components
+- Result parsing and formatting for Python MCP Server completed:
+  - Parse JSON responses from Lua gadget
+  - Format results according to MCP protocol
+  - Added comprehensive support for handling different result types:
+    - Success responses with formatted data and messages
+    - Error responses with categorization and detailed information
+    - In-progress responses for long-running operations
+    - Informational and warning responses
+  - Error categorization system to classify different errors
+  - Response processing to standardize all outputs
+  - Comprehensive testing for all response types and formats
 - No integration testing performed yet with actual Vectric software

 ## Technical Decisions